Self-Employed - Marketing Consultant

 - Guest Lecturer, Saint Augustine's College, Raleigh, NC (2005-2006)

 - Adjunct, Saint Augustine's College, Raleigh, NC (2006-2009)

-- Six years on a summer mission to Ecuador with the Cary Church of God (leading a team to the University of Guayaquil)
+- Six years on a one week summer mission to Ecuador with the Cary Church of God (leading a team to the University of Guayaquil)